aikakyrgyz/Game-Engine/README.md

 TGME game for "Women in Tech" Group AKA Group 11.
-The following contain the instructions to run the game.
+The following README contains the instructions needed to run the game engine.

 As this project uses a database, there are two ways to run the game after cloning the repository.
 - With SQL.